Finance for Airspace Development

 At Rangewell we recognise your professional status, and we work harder to find you better solutions - which can include 100% finance for many of your needs.

-In big cities where building land is simply not available, this untapped space is now being explored for its development potential.
+In big cities where building land is simply not available, this untapped airspace and air rights is now being explored for its development potential.
 It is believed that by making use of existing flat roofs in London alone, there would be sufficient room for around 180,000 new homes.

 The idea of airspace is already well established in other locations.
 In London, for example, airspace is worth an average of £176 a square foot.

-A relaxation in development rights means that homeowners may be able to add two storeys to a detached property under permitted development rights without needing additional planning permission.
+A relaxation in property development laws means that homeowners may be able to add two storeys to a detached property under permitted development rights without needing additional planning permission.

-If you have a suitable property you may be able to sell the airspace to a property developer, to build penthouses or flats.
+If you have a suitable property you may be able to sell the airspace to a property developer, to build penthouses or flats - but be aware that they too will often need Development Finance.
 Alternatively, if you are a developer yourself, you may be able to buy the airspace above commercial buildings or existing blocks of flats and build new homes.

-But there will be substantial costs involved.
-Property a suitable structure to sustain extra loading and with roof space suitable for development could demand between £1,000 and £2,000 per square metre in the suburbs and as much as £7,000 at the top end of the market in Kensington and Chelsea.
+But there will be substantial costs involved - and that is where finding the rigth finance for Airspace Development comes in.
+Property of a suitable structure to sustain extra loading and with roof space suitable for development could demand between £1,000 and £2,000 per square metre in the suburbs and as much as £7,000 at the top end of the market in Kensington and Chelsea.

 Getting the funding you need